Postmates CEO Bastian Lehmann is coming to Disrupt SF – TechCrunch

-It’s a busy time for Postmates — the logistics and delivery company is prepping for its IPO on the back of a fresh $100 million raise in February.
-However, founder and CEO Bastian Lehmann is still carving some time out of his schedule to join us at Disrupt SF in October.
+It’s a busy time for Postmates .
+The logistics and delivery company is prepping for its IPO on the back of a fresh $100 million raise in February.
+However, founder and CEO Bastian Lehmann is still carving out some time from his schedule to join us at Disrupt San Francisco in October.

 Before Postmates, Lehmann cofounded Curated.by, a real-time tweet curation platform based out of London.
 The German native founded Postmates in March 2011 and turned the brand into a household name.